We are all swimming against the stream. Together!

 Willpower and motivation alone won't help you, habits will!

 Behavioural change and habit formation is without doubt a complex topic.
-What you find in this little teaser about habit formation is just a peak of the top of the iceberg.
+What you find in this little teaser about habit formation is just the peak.
 The information here builds on Prof. Wendy Wood's book, Good Habits, Bad Habits, in which she explains the science and research behind habits in a fun and easy accessible manner.
 If you want to learn more about the psychological and neurological processes related to habit formation, we highly recommend to start with this book!